 FIFTEEN SIXTEEN MAIDS IN THE KITCHEN is the first of the series in the classic format, a country house, a houseful of guests, even a body in the library, and it all happens because William inherits a somewhat baronial shooting lodge from his decidedly eccentric uncle.
 Uncle was an illusionist, something of a genius in creating optical and mechanical illusions, and the attempts of William, Vivian, Donald and Edge to solve the case are definitely hampered by Robertson Manor’s peculiarities.

-SEVENTEEN EIGHT PAST LIES WAITING is currently on the drawing board and, as the title implies, has its roots in the past, an old friend who killed a man accidentally in her early twenties and has now killed one deliberately and needs help.
-Not for herself, she has always been fiercely independent, but for Donald’s son . . .
+SEVENTEEN EIGHT PAST LIES WAITING is newly out and, as the title implies, has its roots in the past.
+The main one is an old friend who killed a man accidentally in her early twenties and has now killed one deliberately and needs help.
+Not for herself, she has always been fiercely independent, but for Donald’s biological son . . .

 The most recent book is always the top one in the side-margin, click on the pic to be taken to Amazon for Kindle or paperback version.